 That’s them.
 Only one brand.
 Darn Tough Hiking Socks are. that. good.

 Are there other Merino wool socks out there?
 Sure are.
-SmartWool makes a fantastic sock, and so do brands like Farm to Feet (great cause, not so great reviews), Merrell, and even REI’s Co-Op brand makes a great sock.
+SmartWool makes a fantastic sock, and so do brands like Farm to Feet, Merrell, and even REI’s Co-Op brand makes a great sock.
 Heck, if you can find a great deal at an ORVIS store they’re made at the same place, and maybe a little cheaper.

 My wife asked me, ‘so what makes these so special?’ when I was telling her my idea for this post.